cyyeh/convex-101/README.md

 # Convex 101

-This example uses Convex to build a basic counter application.
+This example uses Convex to build a basic chat application.

 The app is built with [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/), bundled using